Fighting climate change is a priority for the Parliament. Below you will find details of the solutions the EU and the Parliament are working on.

 To cut emissions from power stations and industry, the EU has put into place the first major carbon market.
 With the Emissions Trading System (ETS), companies have to buy permits to emit CO2, so the less they pollute, the less they pay.
 This system covers 45% of total EU greenhouse gas emissions.

 For other sectors such as construction or agriculture, reductions will be achieved through agreed national emissions targets, which are calculated, based on countries' gross domestic product per capita.

 Regarding road transport, in early 2019, the European Parliament backed legislations to reduce CO2 emissions by 37.5% for new cars, 31% for vans and 30% for new trucks by 2030

 The EU also wants to use the CO2 absorption power of forests to fight climate change.
 In 2017 MEPs voted in favour of a regulation to prevent emissions resulting from deforestation and change of land use.

 Find out more details about EU measures to reduce greenhouse gas emissions.

 Addressing the energy challenge

-The EU also fights climate change with a new clean energy policy.
-The focus is on increasing the share of renewable energy produced and creating the possibility for people to produce their own green energy
+The EU also fights climate change with a new clean energy policy adopted by the Parliament in 2018.
+The focus is on increasing the share of renewable energy consumed to 32% by 2030 and creating the possibility for people to produce their own green energy.

-In addition the EU wants to improve the energy efficiency of buildings and household appliances.
+In addition the EU wants to improve energy efficiency 32.5% by 2030 and adopted legislation on buildings and household appliances.